 Manchester bus drivers working for Go North West have voted overwhelmingly to take strike action against the company.

-The Go-Ahead parent company runs bus operations throughout the country, making a total operating profit of £77.9 million in 2020.
-The figure is down on the previous year, under the temporary impact of Covid-19, which has seen a steep fall in bus and rail use.
+Its parent company, Go-Ahead, runs bus operations throughout the country, making a total operating profit of £77.9 million in 2020.
+The figure is down on the previous year, under the temporary impact of Covid-19.

-Now, under the cover of the pandemic, the company is attempting not just to recoup its losses from its staff but to impose permanent changes to intensify its profit into the future, starting in Greater Manchester.
+Now, under the cover of the pandemic, the company is attempting not just to recoup its losses from its staff but to impose permanent changes.